Writer · Architect · Developer

 Twenty years building urban multifamily communities from concept to certificate of occupancy.
 What I know about land, capital, risk, and why the projects that matter most never look safe on paper.

 Reinvention.
-Solo travel across thirty countries.
-What the architecture of a life looks like when you're mid-demolition.
+Solo travel across six continents and forty countries.
+What gets built when the old plans no longer apply.
 The unexpected grace of starting over.